pvcraven/web-development-class/source/semester_2/03_java_environment/java_environment.rst

 Ok!
 That was *too much work*.
 Let's deploy our web applications using an IDE.

 Download and install IntelliJ_.
-We (Simpson) have a link where you can quickly get a license.
-See the Scholar website for that link.
-Or, you can get a `student license`_ with an e-mail that ends in ``.edu``.
+The free version works fine, or you can get a `student license`_ with an e-mail that ends in ``.edu``.
-Just in case we run out, or you aren't a Simpson student.

 It is also possible to use Eclipse, but IntelliJ seems to be the better choice now.